RBRPro/RbrPro-Addons/README.md

 My localization engine is really simple to use.
 It make use of the "Tag" and "ToolTip" properties.
 The language file is a simple .ini file.
 The <b>Load()</b> method of the <b>Localizer</b> class loads the iniFile into a C# Dictionary. when you set Tag="SectionName.
 PropertyName" the engine retrievies the property "PropertyName" in the section "SectionName" of its current language.
-Once loaded the dictionary, the <b>Localizer</b>'s <b>Translate()</b> method translates by a recursive traversal of the whole WPF LogicalTree, starting from the element you provide as the root (usually the main window or control).
+Once loaded the dictionary, the <b>Localizer</b>'s <b>Translate()</b> method translates the GUI by a recursive traversal of the whole WPF LogicalTree, starting from the element you provide as the root (usually the main window or control).
 For convenience, I  use a static class as a "proxy" for the Localizer, so that i can recall it from whatever point in the code.

 <b>TGD ContextManager</b>